Unemployment Compensation Module

 Would require the employee to expose co-workers, members of the public, business invitees, or the like to personal injury, property damage, or any of the other types of misconduct mentioned above

-An attorney experienced in representing the rights of employees can negotiate terms in a severance or separation agreement that will reserve the right to make an unemployment compensation claim without risking a successful challenge by the employer to the employee’s eligibility for unemployment compensation benefits.
+An attorney experienced in representing the rights of employees can negotiate terms in a severance or separation agreement that will reserve the right to make an unemployment compensation claim without risking any successful challenge by the employer to the employee’s eligibility for unemployment compensation benefits.